GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 <span class="strong">**Option 2:**</span>

-To update the firmware please, follow the steps listed below.
+To update the firmware, please follow the steps listed below.

 <div class="itemizedlist">

--   Connect the programmer to the USB and with a sharp object (needle or pin) press the upgrade pin - it is in a small hole at the back of the board (this will start the bootloader and will turn off the LED, it will also probably show a new unrecognized device in the device manager for which we will install drivers in step 3)
+-   Connect the programmer to the USB and, with a sharp object (needle or pin), press the upgrade pin - it is in a small hole at the back of the board (this will start the bootloader and will turn off the LED; it will also probably show a new unrecognised device in the device manager, for which we will install drivers in step 3)
--   Download and install the latest version of "Atmel Flip" software (it can be downloaded from the Atmel’s web-site, or from the GCBASIC file store
+-   Download and install the latest version of "Atmel Flip" software (it can be downloaded from Atmel’s website, or from the GCBASIC file store
-    <a href="https://sourceforge.net/projects/gcbasic/files/Support%20Files/ATMELCompilers/AVRISPMk2/" class="link">here</a>
+    <a href="https://sourceforge.net/projects/gcbasic/files/Support%20Files/ATMELCompilers/AVRISPMk2/" class="link">here</a>)
-    )
--   Open its install folder and update the software of the unrecognized device (usually under the "Other devices" tab) with the drivers from folder named "usb"; the device should now be recognized as AT90USB162 under "libusb-win32" tab
+-   Open its install folder and update the software of the unrecognised device (usually under the "Other devices" tab) with the drivers from the folder named "usb"; the device should now be recognised as AT90USB162 under the "libusb-win32" tab
 -   Start "Atmel FLIP" and click "Select a target device" → choose AT90USB162
 -   Click "Select a Communication Medium" and then USB medium
--   Download the firware and unpack
+-   Download the firmware and unpack it from the
     <a href="https://www.olimex.com/Products/AVR/Programmers/AVR-ISP-MK2/resources/AVR456-studio-AVRISP-MKII.zip" class="link">Olimex website</a>
-    or the GCBASIC files store
+    or the GCBASIC file store
     <a href="https://sourceforge.net/projects/gcbasic/files/Support%20Files/ATMELCompilers/AVRISPMk2/" class="link">here</a>
 -   From "File → load HEX file" choose the latest HEX and click "RUN" in the "Operations Flow" section